 Shopify supports over 100 payment gateways.
 The main options merchants choose between:

 Shopify Payments is Shopify's built-in processor, powered by Stripe.
 Using it eliminates the additional transaction fee.
 It supports all major credit cards, Shop Pay, Apple Pay, Google Pay, and Shop Pay Installments.
-Available in the US, Canada, UK, Australia, Ireland, and other markets.
+Available in the US, Canada, UK, Australia, Ireland, and other markets (39 countries as of 2026).

 PayPal is supported as an additional payment option.
 Most merchants keep both Shopify Payments and PayPal active, since some customers strongly prefer paying via PayPal.
 Note that PayPal orders processed through a separate PayPal account — not through Shopify Payments — incur the third-party transaction fee.